ubuntu-dev/Vivaldi/README.md

 #### Exceptions ####

-Vivaldi exceptions follow a fairly typical heirarchy based on the class `Exception`.
-At the moment the heirarchy is fairly incomplete and undocumented (this should be fixed pretty soon).
+Vivaldi exceptions follow a fairly typical hierarchy based on the class `Exception`.
+At the moment the hierarchy is fairly incomplete and undocumented (this should be fixed pretty soon).
 Otherwise they work pretty much as you'd expect: